Mesa Verde National Park: Pueblo III: 1150 to 1300

 A severe drought from 1130 to 1180 led to rapid depopulation in many parts of the San Juan Basin, particularly at Chaco Canyon.
 As the extensive Chacoan system collapsed, people increasingly migrated to Mesa Verde, causing major population growth in the area.
-This led to much larger settlements of six to eight hundred people, which reduced mobility for Pueblonians, who had in the past frequently relocated their dwellings and fields as part of their agriculture strategy.
+This led to much larger settlements of six to eight hundred people, which reduced mobility for the Puebloan, who had in the past frequently relocated their dwellings and fields as part of their agriculture strategy.
 In order to sustain these larger populations, they dedicated more and more of their labor to farming.
-Population increases also led to expanded tree felling that reduced habitat for many wild plant and animal species that the Pueblonians had relied on, further deepening their dependency on domesticated crops that were susceptible to drought-related failure.
+Population increases also led to expanded tree felling that reduced habitat for many wild plant and animal species that the Puebloan had relied on, further deepening their dependency on domesticated crops that were susceptible to drought-related failure.
+A recent study has shown that residents resorted to cannibalism starting in 1150 due to the discovery of disarticulated human remains that were prepared and consumed.

 The Chacoan system brought large quantities of imported goods to Mesa Verde during the late 11th and early 12th centuries, including pottery, shells, and turquoise, but by the late 12th century, as the system collapsed, the amount of goods imported by the mesa quickly declined, and Mesa Verde became isolated from the surrounding region.
-For approximately six hundred years, most Pueblonian farmers had lived in small, mesa-top homesteads of one or two families.
+For approximately six hundred years, most Puebloan farmers had lived in small, mesa-top homesteads of one or two families.
 They were typically located near their fields and walking distance to sources of water.
 This practice continued into the mid- to late 12th century, but by the start of the 13th century they began living in canyon locations that were close to water sources and within walking distance of their fields.